T. Prabhakar Clement, Ph.D., P.E., F. ASCE

-Dr. Clement has published 85 peer-reviewed journal articles that have received over 1700 ISI Web of Science citations with an Hirsch-Index of 23 (Google Scholar data: over 120 articles and reports, 3100 citations, and an H-index of 30).
+Dr. Clement has published 101 peer-reviewed articles (including 2 National Academy reports; 9 book chapters; 90 journal articles) which have received over 2050 ISI Web of Science citations with an Hirsch-Index of 26 (Google Scholar data: over 4050 citations, and an H-index of 34).
 He has served as associate editor for several scientific journals including American Geophysical Union journal Water Resources Research, ASCE's Journal of Hydrologic Engineering, National Groundwater Association journal Ground Water, Soil Science Society of Amarica's Vadose Zone Journal, and the Journal of Contaminant Hydrology.
 He has also served on two National Academy of Sciences and Engineering panels, and numerous other NSF and DOE review panels.
 His current research interests include analysis of flow and reactive transport in groundwater systems, laboratory-scale visualization of porous media flow, metal transport in groundwater, numerical methods, bioremediation design, oil spill assessment in sandy beach environments, and modeling of environmental erosion processes.
 He has supervised /co-supervised 8 PhD graduates, 27 masters graduates, 5 post-doctoral fellows, and several undergraduate honors students.